 Fire investigation is a complex job that involves science, technology, engineering, and math to understand the story of how a fire originated.
-Fire investigators first enter the story on the last page, seeing only the end result – charred walls and debris.
 How do fire investigators find evidence among this debris that helps them formulate a claim about the way the fire started or where it started?
 Knowledge of fire science!

 The Fire Safety Research Institute, part of UL Research Institutes, conducts research on fire dynamics and offers training to help fire investigators solve their cases.
 This real-world application of science, technology, engineering, and math is how you’ll solve your own case!

 Are you ready to take the role of a fire investigator and learn the knowledge and skills necessary to solve the case?

 We’ve updated our Fire Forensics pathway based on feedback from teachers like you.
 Learn more about the new, improved site.